-Potbellied pigs (aka pot belly pigs) are omnivores, so their natural diet in the wild would include roots, veggies, nuts, seeds, berries, worms, insects, raw eggs and other little critters.
-Of course, you can’t imitate this diet for your pigs, but you can feed them a variety of healthy foods.
-It’s a good idea to feed pigs larger meals twice a day (breakfast and dinner) and healthy snacks throughout the day.
+Potbellied pigs are omnivores, so their natural diet in the wild would include roots, veggies, nuts, seeds, berries, worms, insects, raw eggs, and other little critters.
+Of course, you won’t be able to feed pet pigs exactly what they’d find while foraging in the wild, but you can feed them a variety of healthy foods.
+It’s ideal to feed pigs larger meals twice a day (breakfast and dinner) and healthy snacks throughout the day.

 Pig diet: Recommended foods for pet pigs

 At Best Friends, we think potbellied pigs do best on a vegetarian diet consisting mostly of vegetables.
-Meals generally consist of a head of cut-up romaine lettuce along with a cup of veggies, plus pellets made speciﬁcally for miniature or potbellied pigs.
-We use Mazuri brand mini-pig pellets at Best Friends.
-A good amount of pig pellets is 3/4 to one cup twice a day, depending on how many snacks your pigs get and the weight and age of the pigs.
+Meals generally consist of a head of cut-up romaine lettuce along with a cup of veggies plus pellets made speciﬁcally for miniature or potbellied pigs.
+We use Mazuri brand mini pig pellets.
+A good amount of pig pellets is 3/4 to 1 cup twice a day, depending on how many snacks your pigs get and the weight and age of the pigs.

-When feeding your pigs, vary the veggies so the pigs don’t get bored with their meals and also get a variety of nutrients.
-Safe veggies include broccoli, cauliﬂower, lima beans, green beans, sweet potatoes, corn, peas, edamame, peppers and zucchini.
-Don’t feed your pig too much broccoli or cauliﬂower, however, since they can cause bloating and gas.
+Vary the veggies in your pigs’ diet, so they get a variety of nutrients and don’t get bored with their meals.
+Safe veggies include broccoli, cauliﬂower, lima beans, green beans, sweet potatoes, corn, peas, edamame, peppers, and zucchini.
+Don’t feed pigs too much broccoli or cauliﬂower, however, because they can cause bloating and gas.
 Two or three times a week, you might want to include eggs in the pigs’ food.

-In the winter, if you really want to pamper your pig, warm the veggies (you can even allow the lettuce to warm up a bit) so the pig isn’t eating cold food in cold weather.
-In the summer, if you live in a very hot climate, feed the pig cold lettuce and cold or slightly frozen veggies.
+In the winter, if you really want to pamper your pigs, warm the veggies (you can even allow the lettuce to warm up a bit), so the pigs aren’t eating cold food in cold weather.
+In the summer, if you live in a hot climate, feed cold lettuce and cold or slightly frozen veggies.

-Be careful about salt content in foods you feed your pigs, since a diet high in salt can cause bladder stones and other urinary problems.
-Frozen and canned vegetables are convenient, but they often have added salt, so check the ingredients’ list on the packaging.
+Be careful about salt content in foods you feed your pigs; a diet high in salt can cause bladder stones and other health problems in pigs.
+Frozen and canned vegetables are convenient but often have added salt, so check the ingredients list on the packaging.

-Supplements can be used to encourage a strong immune system and help a pig overcome a particular illness or disease.
-Consult with your veterinarian to find out what supplements he or she recommends.
-To allow the pig’s body to adjust, start with small amounts of a supplement.
-Administer the supplement in small doses for two weeks and watch the pig closely for changes of any kind.
+Furthermore, supplements can be used to encourage a strong immune system and help a pig overcome a particular illness or disease.
+Consult with your veterinarian to find out what supplements they recommend and how to administer them.

-Potbellied pigs are not being fattened up for slaughter, so they can’t be fed anything and everything, as farm hogs typically are.
-Certain foods and plants are toxic to pigs, including chocolate, alcohol, avocados, ivy and a large variety of other plants.
-The website for the Southern California Association of Miniature Potbellied Pigs (SCAMPP) has information on plants that are toxic to potbellied pigs.
+Potbellied pigs are not being fattened up for slaughter, so they can’t be fed anything and everything as farm hogs typically are.
+Certain foods and plants are toxic to pigs, including chocolate, alcohol, avocados, ivy, and a large variety of other plants.
+The Southern California Association of Miniature Potbellied Pigs has information on plants that are toxic to potbellied pigs.

 You’ll also want to avoid feeding your pigs: